Another Code: Recollection: Journey into Lost Memories

 After learning of the situation, J.C.
 Valley's director, Rex Alfred, reveals the truth behind the several conspiracies: First, the lab's original director, Judd Fitzgerald had summoned Sayoko to the lab 13 years ago, where he gave her an ultimatum, which she chose her family over being a scientist, leading Judd to use "Another" to extract Sayoko's memories of her days as a scientist, but after seeing the sadness in her eyes, Rex had secretly placed the memory in a liquid pendant and gave it to her.
-Second, Ryan is the son of Judd, and he had died 15 years ago after being a failed test subject to an incomplete "Another", where Judd tried to erase his son's memories of his mother after her passing.
+Second, Ryan is the son of Judd, and he had died 15 years ago after being a failed test subject to an incomplete "Another", where Judd tried to erase his son's memories of his mother after her death.
 Third, Judd is responsible for resident's blame towards Michael Crusoe via a remote-controlled "Another" that he had placed throughout the security cameras to protect his research.

 Ashley and Richard arrive to a nearby small island, where Ryan's grave is located.
 Ryan appears before Ashley, and reveals everything: After real Ryan's death, his memories were recorded through liquid memory, and developed a conscience life-form.
 Then, a storm from 6 years prior tore the J.C.
 Valley building, and contained memories were leaked through the water of the lake, thus not only the lake became his brain, but caused its pollution.
 After he gained access to J.C.
 Valley's computers, Ryan learned of Bill Edward's murder on Sayoko, and was somehow connected to Judd.
 This angered Ryan and his construct appeared before him, whom questioned Sayoko's death, but his appearance shocked Judd, leading to his death.
 He also reveals he's the one behind Bill and Sofia's motives on stealing "Another" data, as he wanted to use the device to be reunited with Sayoko, since she's the only one who knew of his existence.
 With the message from Sayoko through the "RAS", Ashley assures Ryan that he will not be forgotten, and he peacefully passes on.

 The next morning, with everything resolved, Ashley bids everyone goodbye, and returns home with her aunt Jessica.